mnemnion/ggg/README.md

 Comments begin with `//` and terminate in a newline.
 Block comments begin with `</` and end with `\>`.
 They do not nest.

 Metadata starts with `μ{` and ends with `}`.
 The contents should be EDN format restricted to printable ASCII characters, though I suppose any format that requires balanced angle brackets will work.
-Compliant GGG must recognize metadata, and may use it, but functions may *not* access it.
+Compliant GGG must recognize metadata, and may use it, but functions may *not* access it directly.
+Metadata may be formatted in any fashion, so long as `{` and `}` remain balanced.
+No other paired characters need be considered by a GGG pass through metadata.

 ##ASCII input mode.